 Almost all the major universities in the U.S.A. are teaching optical microscopy courses in a traditional manner, relying solely on textbook, slides, and, recently, online modules.
 However, optical microscopy by nature is an experimental skill that requires intensive practices and can only be truly grasped through hands-on experiences.
 To fill this gap, I redesigned the curriculum of an existing optical microscopy course to include both individual labs and group projects that are tightly integrated with classroom lecturing.
 The newly designed course has been well received by students who have taken it in the past two years; however, there are still many challenges in improving the course in the future.

-Keywords: Optical microscopy, peer mentoring, project-drive learning
+Keywords: optical microscopy, peer mentoring, project-drive learning

 Zheng, Jing (Otolaryngology - Head and Neck Surgery, 2010-2011)

-Creating an Energetic Research Environment
+Project Title: Creating an Energetic Research Environment

 Mentor: Claus-Peter Richter